Recommended calculator

 Once the minimum is covered and new charges are under control, look for the smallest increase you can repeat.
 You don't need the first increase to be dramatic.

 A small fixed increase can be more useful than a larger one-time push if it stays in the plan month after month.
-Paying an extra $20 every month may not feel powerful, but it changes the account from minimum-only repayment to intentional repayment.
+Paying an extra $20 every month may feel small.
+It still changes the account from minimum-only repayment to intentional repayment.

 Test a small monthly increase